-Trump Deleting Strange Tweets After Luther's Loss Raises Legal Questions
+Trump Deleting Tweets After Luther Strange's Loss Raises Legal Questions

 Many of the tweets Trump has deleted are to correct typos.
 The night of the Alabama race, for example, Trump congratulated Moore and initially told him to "WIN in Nov."
 A new tweet later corrected that to "in Dec," when Alabama will hold its general election.

-There was also the "covfefe" kerfuffle in May, when Trump tweeted the mysterious non-word, which was retweeted more than 100,000 times before being deleted.
+There was also the "covfefe" kerfuffle in May, when Trump tweeted the mysterious nonword, which was retweeted more than 100,000 times before being deleted.
 In June, Rep. Mike Quigley, D-Ill., introduced the "COVFEFE Act of 2017" to officially make social media part of the Presidential Records Act.